 Can I vote at any of the early voting locations?
 Yes, one-stop voting allows registered voters to vote at any one-stop absentee voting site in the county.
 Use this tool to find an early voting location.

 ABSENTEE MAIL-IN BALLOTS

 Can I vote using an absentee ballot even if I'm not "absent" from the area on election day?
 Yes, any registered voter may use a mail-in absentee ballot.
-You can request an absentee ballot here.
 Be mindful of the deadlines for requesting and submitting an absentee ballot.

 How do I get an absentee-by-mail ballot?
 The Absentee Ballot Request Form is available on the NC State Board of Elections website.
 This form must be printed, completed by the voter or near-relative, signed, and delivered by mail (USPS, FedEx, DHL, or UPS) or in person to your local county board of elections.
 As of July 13, 2020, it may also be emailed or faxed to the voter's county board of elections office.
 If you do not have access to a computer, you can call your county board of election office to request the form.
+On Sept.
+1, the NCSBE.gov website added an easy-to-use online portal to request your absentee-by-mail ballot.
 Request forms delivered by the deadline will be considered timely.
 To ensure that county boards of elections are able to promptly process voters' absentee requests, it is strongly recommended that forms be submitted directly to the appropriate county board of elections office.

 When can I request an absentee-by-mail ballot?
 Now through 5pm on Tuesday, October 27, 2020 for the Nov.
 3, 2020 General Election.

 - Why should I apply for an absentee-by-mail ballot now?
 You should expect that there will be a heavy demand for absentee ballots this year.
 Anticipate that the USPS and your local county Board of Election will be overwhelmed as we get closer to the election.